-Whole Genome Sequencing (WGS) is a particularly powerful tool when investigating rare diseases of unknown causes, and for exploratory studies that involve regulatory elements or structural variation.
+Whole Genome Sequencing (WGS) is a powerful tool when investigating rare diseases of unknown causes, and for exploratory studies that involve regulatory elements or structural variation.

 In comparison to Whole Exome Sequencing (WES), which focuses only on the protein-coding regions of the genome, WGS provides a close to full coverage of the genome.

 Because of this, WGS is preferred by many researchers who aim to dig deep into these large sets of data, to explore the remaining largely unexplored variations.

 - PCR-free library preparation including unique dual indexing (UDIs) and unique molecular identifiers (UMIs)